kaiiiz/hugo-theme-monochrome/exampleSite/content/en/configuration/theme.md

 ## Header Anchor Link

-Render an anchor link next to the header.
+Render an anchor link next to the header element.

 ```toml
 [params]